Manasranjanpati/README/docs/Plans_and_Pricing.md

 # Demo

-a) Default 100 contacts views
+a) Default 100 contacts views.

-b) plan upgrade and downgrade
+b) plan upgrade and downgrade.